alpacanetworks/alpamon/README.md

 apt update && apt install -y --no-install-recommends curl systemd ca-certificates
 ```

-## Distribute
+## Release

+### Regular release

+Regular releases are built by GitHub Actions.
+To make a release, you need two steps.

+#### Bump version in code

+Update `alpamon/__init__.py` to change the current version.
+We use [semantic versioning](https://semver.org/).

+#### Draft a release

+At GitHub, click "Draft a new release" button.
+Please be aware of the followings.

+- A tag can be created with syntax like `1.0.0`.
+- Release title should look like `v1.0.0`.
+- Include proper release notes.

+Regular releases are distributed automatically to Alpacon.

+### Manual release

-For distribution, we use Python standard wheel file.
+For manual release, we use Python standard wheel file.
 You can build the package with the following command.

 ```bash
 (env) $ ./setup.py bdist_wheel